Stamping Technique Basics

 Repeated Sentiment Background

-Generation stamping is when you use the same color ink with a stamp.
-AS you move through the generations the stamped image becomes lighter.
+Generation stamping is when you use the same color ink with a stamp to create different shaded images without re inking.
+As you move through the generations the stamped image becomes lighter.
 This is a perfect way to get a varied background.
 You can also use the same color when you are layering stamps.

 A first-generation image is one that is created when you ink your stamp and then press it to paper.